Learning

 Maths

-Tutors, online course and online schools are increasingly common as the children get older.
+Tutors, workbooks, online courses and online schools are increasingly common as the children get older.
 Not necessarily because they are needed, but because parents are so aware that for most future directions, their children really need maths and ideally the best grade in maths you can get.

-At 14+ there are courses in some colleges for HEed children and those unable to attend main stream schooling, with the aim of getting them to pass their maths and English GCSE in a couple of years time.
+At 14+ there are courses in some colleges for home ed children and those unable to attend mainstream schooling, with the aim of getting them to pass their maths and English GCSE in a couple of years time.

 Science

-Some use workbooks or online courses at this age, a couple may use a tutor, but for the most part, people tend to still stick with groups for science.
+Some use workbooks or online courses at this age, some use a tutor, and others set up or join groups studying science.
 Those that think they may want to take science further after GCSE will often start to put a lot more work into the subject at this stage, but most have it as a kind of ‘back-burner’ (or should that be ‘bunsen burner’?) subject.
-Often the science they are less keen on starts to get dropped in a quiet, unconscious way.
-The Science festival is still very popular for this age group, but the lectures start to take precedents over the hands-on activities.
-Those that are still into astronomy, or have recently taken up a passion for physics get a lot out of the public open evenings at the Institute of Astronomy.
+Often the science they are less keen on starts to get dropped.
+The Science festival is still very popular for this age group, but the lectures start to take precedence over the hands-on activities.
+Those that are still into astronomy, or have recently taken up a passion for physics, get a lot out of the public open evenings at the Institute of Astronomy.
+Home ed parents sometimes also organise a group to do some practical science lessons at Cambridge Regional College to cover the practical element of science GCSEs or IGCSEs; ask on the CHEF home ed Google group.

 Socialisation

-Unfortunately, you cannot pick and choose the people you would like to be home educating when your child is, so some years will have a glut of one sex, while simultaneously only having one or two of the other sex, some years are very sparse and others are massive bulge years.
-Your child might find their perfect buddy, but equally they might have to just ‘make do’ with the company that is available.
-This is the same for all life, so it is great training for just learning to get on with whoever is about, but it does also mean that some children can feel quite lonely.
-It is for this reason that many children take up activities outside of the HE community to mix with people who are of a very similar age and have the same interests as them.
+Your child might find their perfect buddy in home ed groups and activities, but equally they might have to just ‘make do’ with the company that is available.
+This is the same for all of life, so it is great training for learning to get on with whoever is about, but it does also mean that some children can feel quite lonely.
+It is for this reason that many children take up activities outside of the home ed community, in order to mix with people who are of a similar age and have the same interests as them.

-There is often a sizeable number that leave HE and try school in year 7, and of these, a few each year tend to come back to HE.
-For those that have always been in school, but come out of school to be HEed, at this stage it is nearly always due to stress, bullying, emotional trauma etc. etc. Very rarely are these children emotionally able to just go into socialising with the HEed children.
-Each child and their situation is very different, so this may very well not apply to a specific child, but if one was to generalise, many of these children need their sense of well-being recalibrated before they feel comfortable actively mixing in the HE community, and to push things too soon can often lead to resentment of the other HEed children.
-It is a very different environment and for those that have been conditioned to a school system and culture, suddenly adjusting to what is considered ‘normal’ in the HE world can just be too much.
+There is often a sizeable number that leave home ed and try school in year 7, and of these, some realise it’s not working for their child and come back to home ed.
+There are also many who have attended school throughout primary but do not thrive in secondary, and therefore come out of school to be home educated; this is nearly always due to mental health, bullying, emotional trauma, neurodivergence, etc. These children are rarely able to go straight into socialising with home ed children.
+Each child and their situation is very different, so this may not apply to your specific child, but if one was to generalise, many of these children need time to recover before they feel comfortable actively mixing in the home ed community, and pushing things too soon can often lead to resentment.
+It is a very different environment and, for those that have been conditioned to a school system and culture, suddenly adjusting to what is considered ‘normal’ in the home ed world can be challenging.

-The older they are when they come out of school, the less likely they are to ever try and integrate into the HE world.
-This isn’t a negative thing, it is just finding what is right for any one individual as they muddle their way up towards adulthood.
+The older they are when they come out of school, the less likely they are to try and integrate into the home ed world.
+This isn’t a negative thing, it is just finding what is right for any one individual as they forge their path towards adulthood.

-GCSEs and equivalents in HE, people take GCSEs when they are ready, rather than when the rest of their academic year are taking them.
+For GCSEs and equivalent qualifications in home ed, children often take GCSEs when they are ready, rather than when the rest of their academic year are taking them.

-Sadly, a lot of the fun of HE vanishes when you are working towards exams.
-It has its moments when you work in a group towards a qualification or go on trips that support the work you are doing, but for the most part, you find yourself stuck at a kitchen table looking through textbooks far more than you would like.
+Sadly, a lot of the fun of home ed vanishes when you are working towards exams.
+It has its moments, when you work in a group towards a qualification or go on trips that support the work you are doing, but for the most part, you find yourself stuck at a kitchen table looking through textbooks far more than you might like.

-Generally, people find you can do the black and white/right or wrong subjects much earlier than the essay subjects, where maturity appears to be the biggest factor in what grade you get.
-So, subjects like maths, the sciences, geography, environmental management and languages can often get done early, and subjects like English and Religious Studies get completed later.
+Generally, people find you can do the black and white/’right or wrong’ subjects much earlier than the essay subjects.
+So, subjects like maths, the sciences, geography, environmental management and languages often get done earlier, and subjects like English, history and religious studies get completed later.

 However, people also try to leave the subjects they are planning to take at A-level until last, so that they get continuity and don’t have time to forget all they have learnt in that subject before moving up to the next level.

 Some do all their GCSEs in one go at 16/17, others spread them out over multiple years.
-As a parent, it is much easier if your child does them over three or so years as switching between teaching/marking that many subjects can lead you to a break down, not to mention financial insolvency (yup, you really do have to pay for each and every exam your child takes yourself, generally between £100-200 a GCSE subject), particularly if you have other children to consider.
-However, some have said that they have had trouble when applying to certain universities and colleges as their exams were done over multiple years.
+As a parent, it is much easier if your child does them over three or so years, because switching between teaching/marking that many subjects can be overwhelming, not to mention financially difficult (yes, you really do have to pay for each and every exam your child takes in home ed, generally between £150-250 per GCSE subject).
+It is also worth doing some research on university application requirements, if that is the likely path your child will take, as some might require GCSEs and A-levels to be taken at a certain age or within a certain number of years.

-Many hire a tutor for the odd subject, some use online course, and of course there is the odd over-achiever who can do every subject ever invented, incredibly well and all on their own.
-As you might have guessed, that is sadly not me and my children.
+Many hire a tutor for one or more subjects, some use online courses, and there are lots of self-paced GCSE resources online; and of course there is the occasional high-achiever who can do every subject incredibly well and all on their own, but this is extremely rare!

-There are also multiple support groups for HE families taking exams on Facebook, both generally and for specific subjects.
+There are also multiple support groups for home ed families taking exams on Facebook, both generally and for specific subjects.

 Syllabuses

 When picking your syllabus, have a look at what others have written in the HE Exams Wiki first, https://he-exams.wikia.org/wiki/HE_Exams_Wiki.
 There is so much useful information in there, it can really make a difference when picking and choosing.
-But unfortunately, there is no easy way round it, you do have to look through each syllabus for the subjects you are interested in yourself and then compare and contrast them across all boards.
-It is long, boring and you think you are loosing your mind.
-You find yourself fretting over whether you should do the course that has 50 past papers to look through or 51, and whether you should choose the board that asks you to do two 1.5 hr exams or one 1hr and one 2hr exam.
-It is at the point when you are splitting hairs over the smallest thing that you then decide to throw it all in and just opt for one board for everything, as then at least you know you (probably) won’t end up with an exam clash.
-(People doing multiple boards, really have to check before hand whether the exams they are doing are going to be at the same time or not.
-Unfortunately, the exam boards only give you a probably exam timetable when you book in with exam centres, but they can, and at times do, revise them nearer the time, so you can still find yourself having to talk to the exam centre and trying to find a way round it.
+But unfortunately, there is no easy way round it, you do have to look through each syllabus for the subjects you are interested in and then compare and contrast them across all boards.
+It is long and boring and you might find yourself fretting over small differences between them.
+If you decide to opt for one board for everything, at least you know you (probably) won’t end up with an exam clash.
+Those doing exams with multiple boards have to check thoroughly beforehand whether the exams they are doing are going to be at the same time or not.
+Unfortunately, the exam boards only give you a probable exam timetable when you book in with exam centres, but they can, and at times do, revise them nearer the time, so you can still find yourself having to talk to the exam centre and trying to find a way round it.

-Those who really, really don’t want exam clashes may take their exams at different times of the year (not all exam centres offer this), but it is possible to take exams in May, October and January.
-You also need to double check the syllabus has not just changed or is about to change.
+Those who really don’t want exam clashes may take their exams at different times of the year (not all exam centres offer this).
+You also need to double check the syllabus has not just changed or is not about to change.
 This is made clear when you click on the syllabus which will be available from the exam boards’ websites.
-The change isn’t a bad thing in itself, but if you wanted an open ended time to work for the exam you may be limited by when that specific exam was coming to an end, and you can’t necessarily use the old past papers for revision practise if the old ones are too dissimilar to the revised syllabus.
-Generally, they are not hugely different, but just sometimes it can make things very difficult for you if your child relies on them a lot.
-(Past papers are available for free on the internet, but printing will up a huge amount of paper and ink.)
+The change isn’t a bad thing in itself, but if you wanted an open-ended time to work for the exam you may be limited by when that specific exam was coming to an end, and you can’t necessarily use the old past papers for revision practise if the old ones are too dissimilar to the revised syllabus.
+Generally, they are not hugely different, but just sometimes it can make things difficult for you if your child relies on them a lot.
+(Past papers are available for free on the internet, but printing them out uses up a huge amount of paper and ink.)

-Those subjects that are reliant on coursework, such as drama, art, music etc. are often quite tricky for HEors to take, as finding an exam centre that will take you as an external candidate is near to impossible, so many opt for doing a Gold Arts Award instead.
+Subjects that are reliant on coursework, such as drama, art, music etc., are often quite tricky for home ed students to take, as finding an exam centre that will take you as an external candidate is very difficult, so many opt for doing a Gold Arts Award instead.
 If you are looking at continuing into A-level at college, you do have to check that the college will accept that as a substitute, but for the very determined, doing the actual GCSE is not unknown.

 For maths and the sciences, you will also have to decide between the ‘core’ or the ‘extended’ syllabus.
 The core syllabus is easier, but your top possible mark is a grade 5/C .
 The extended syllabus allows you to go right up to an 9/A* but any mark below a 3 is ungraded.

-The syllabus will recommend a number of texts to follow.
-Really, you want the most up to date, but at times the formatting of the book is so poor that it can be pretty unusable.
-If you can look though other people’s before you commit to any one specific textbook do, as they get very expensive.
+The syllabus will recommend a number of texts/textbooks to follow.
+Ideally, you want the most up to date.
+It can be helpful to look though other people’s textbooks before you commit to any one specific textbook, as they can be very expensive.
 The books generally say all say the same stuff, it just comes down to which style you like the most.
-Most people jump between several and take different bits from different books.
+Many people jump between several and take different bits from different books.

-If you do feel you need a tutor, getting personal recommendation is nearly always the best option, and many can recommend tutors that teach over the internet, which means you are not limited to your local supply of tutors.
-There are HE facebook groups specifically for finding tutors, but I have had little luck on those, and find it better to ask on the national HE exam forums and local HE forums.
+If you do feel you need a tutor, getting a personal recommendation is nearly always the best option, and many can recommend tutors who teach online, which means you are not limited to your local supply of tutors.
+There are home ed Facebook groups specifically for finding tutors, or you can ask on the national home ed exam forums and local home ed groups.

 Motivation

-You can get quite far just with books, if your child is motivated, but that is a really big ‘if’ and the fear of most HEors as their children near the age of exam sitting.
-However, if they want to get to the next stage of their career/academic life (and the vast majority do), they will become motivated because there is no other way around it.
-If they want to go to college they will have to work, because the colleges won’t let them in without the grades.
-If your off-spring is still not motivated, it may be worth looking at other roots and options, as it could be a sign that this is the wrong direction for them.
+You can get quite far just with books, if your child is motivated.
+If they want to get to the next stage of their career/academic life (and the vast majority do), they will become motivated because there is no other way around it.
+If they want to go to college they will also be motivated to work, because post-16 colleges won’t let them in without certain subjects at certain grades.
+If your child is still not motivated, it may be worth looking at other routes and options, as it could be a sign that this is the wrong direction for them.
 It might well be that they need a path that doesn’t use exams at all.
-It will be difficult without the maths and English, but not impossible, so don’t lose heart, it may just require a bit more creative thinking to solve.
+It might be difficult without maths and English qualifications, but not impossible, so don’t lose heart; it may just require a bit more creative thinking to solve.

-It is also possible for 14 and 15 year old children who are normally educated at home to attend state-funded FE colleges (including sixth form colleges) on a part-time basis to receive tuition in specific subjects.
-FE colleges can claim funding for this activity from the Education and Skills Funding Agency.
-If you are interested in this you should ask the college concerned if it has any such arrangements, however, the college is under no obligation to do this.
+It is also possible for some children who are normally educated at home to attend state-funded FE colleges (including sixth form colleges) on a part-time basis to receive tuition in specific subjects.
+If you are interested in this you should ask the college concerned if it has any such arrangements; however, colleges are under no obligation to do this.

 The National Careers Service is a free careers service for adults and young people aged 13 and over in England.
-Advice and guidance can be accessed via the telephone and online.
 The National Careers Service provides confidential advice and guidance to help your child make decisions on learning, training and work opportunities.
 The National Careers Service website can be accessed at: https://nationalcareersservice.direct.gov.uk/Pages/Home.aspx

-A-levels, other international qualifications and Open University can and are also done at home by HEed teens, but due to the complexity and the financial burden of completing these types of qualifications at home, far fewer HEors continue to HE after year 11.
-As a result, most HEors’ social groups are with community groups outside of HE.
+A-levels, other international qualifications and Open University can be done at home by home ed teens, but due to the complexity and the financial burden of completing these types of qualifications at home, far fewer home educators continue with home ed after year 11/age 16.

 Home education styles & philosophies